Todos mienten

-They All Lie (Todos mienten) is a Spanish television series with thriller, black humour and parodical elements created and directed by Pau Freixas and produced by Movistar+ in collaboration with Filmax.
+You Shall Not Lie (Todos mienten) is a Spanish television series with thriller, black humour and parodical elements created and directed by Pau Freixas and produced by Movistar+ in collaboration with Filmax.
 It features an ensemble cast that includes Irene Arcos, Amaia Salamanca, Natalia Verbeke, Miren Ibarguren, Leonardo Sbaraglia, Juan Diego Botto and Ernesto Alterio.
 It premiered on 28 January 2022.

 Premise

 A video showing the sexual activities of a school teacher with one of her students (and son of her best friend) is made public, breaking up the tranquility in Belmonte, a fictional exclusive residential development in the Catalan coastline.
-To make things worse, a corpse belonging to one of the neighbors is discovered in a cliff.
+To make things worse, a corpse belonging to one of the neighbors is discovered on a cliff.

 Cast

 Production and release

 Todos mienten was created by Pau Freixas, who also directed the episodes.
 Produced by Movistar+ in collaboration with Filmax, the series began filming on 5 October 2020.
-Production worked in different locations across Barcelona, Girona and Tarragona.
+Production worked in locations across Barcelona, Girona and Tarragona.
 Consisting of 6 episodes featuring a running time of roughly 45 minutes, shooting wrapped by January 2021.
 The series was presented at the FesTVal in September 2021.
 It premiered on 28 January 2022.